shelleyolivia/learn-tutorials/figment-learn/new-pathways/solana/solana-02-account.md

 # The challenge

 {% hint style="tip" %}
 In `pages/api/solana/keypair.ts`, implement `keypair` and parse the keypair to extract the address as a string.
+You must replace the instances of `undefined` with working code to accomplish this.
 {% endhint %}

 **Take a few minutes to figure this out.**